-Topic 4 - Using Topic 4 - Using Online Banking Workbook page Slide/Resources Approach Facilitator note: Introduce the topic and read out the section objective as follows: Using online banking Fundain Explain: By the end of this section, you should be able to: Set up an online account Page 9 Accessing your account Explain: Let's chat a bit more about logging into online banking.
+Topic 4 - Using Online Banking Workbook page Slide/Resources Approach Using online banking Facilitator note: Introduce the topic and read out the section objective as follows: Explain: By the end of this section, you should be able to: Set up an online account Page 9 Logging in online Socially outsides are information you night come server where logging in Proteorial Nature for committee information Profession In server in the server information Profession In server in the server information In server in the server Accessing your account Explain: Let's chat a bit more about logging into online banking.
 Ask: What types of information might Mary's bank ask her for in order to access her new online account?
-Look for: • Passwords • Multi-factor identification • Pins • Memorable information • Face scan • Fingerprint Facilitator note: Explain the different options and what they mean Passwords - you choose a set of letters, numbers and symbols which you will enter when you log in
+Look for: Passwords Multi-factor identification Pins Memorable information Face scan Fingerprint Facilitator note: Explain the different options and what they mean Passwords - you choose a set of letters, numbers and symbols which you will enter when you log in

 Multi-factor authentication - a type of security used to lock and keep your accounts safe.
 It means using two or more types of lock.
 So, if someone gets your password, for example, they will still need to get through a different kind of lock.
 Pins - you would select four or more numbers.
 You usually use this with a password as a second type of lock in case someone gets through the first.
 Memorable information - usually the answer to a question, it should be something meaningful to you.
 It is often used with a password as an extra lock.
 It is also sometimes used to help unlock your account if you forget your password.
 Face scan - a type of security where you use your device's camera to scan your face.
 Fingerprint - another type of security lock, but this time using your fingerprint to unlock your account.
 You will need to have a fingerprint scanner on your device.
 Most modern smartphones will have this built-in.
-Activity Split the learners into smaller groups and give each group the two sets of cards (the cards are in the appendix of this document ready for you to print off and cut up in Page 10 Example of what you might see advance).
-Ask them to match the type of security with its description.
+Activity Split the learners into smaller groups and give each group the two sets of cards (the cards are in the appendix of this document ready for you to print off and cut up in advance).
+Page 10 Example of what you might see Online Banking Ask them to match the type of security with its description.
 Watch the groups and help where necessary until all groups have completed the task then run through the correct answers with the whole class.
-Facilitator note: Show the mockup screen of Mary's online account using the PowerPoint slide - if you aren't able to do so there is a copy of the image in the workbook ready for the next exercise and in Appendix 1 of this document (with the labels for the following exercise completed).
+Facilitator note: The American State of the Control of Show the mockup screen of Mary's online account using the PowerPoint slide - if you aren't able to do so there is a copy of the image in the workbook ready for the next exercise and in Appendix 1 of this document (with the labels for the following exercise completed).